Cerdon

 - What is the difference between Cerdonism and orthodox Christianity?

 - The primary difference is that Cerdonism posits two separate gods, whereas orthodox Christianity maintains the belief in one God who is both just and good.
-Additionally, Cerdonism denies the true incarnation of Christ, which is a central tenet of orthodox Christianity.
+Additionally, Cerdonism denies the true incarnation and physical resurrection of Christ, which are central tenets of orthodox Christianity.

 - Are there modern versions of Cerdonism?

-- While there are no direct modern versions of Cerdonism, some contemporary theological movements explore similar dualistic themes.
-However, these are generally not considered mainstream within Christianity.
+- While there are no direct modern versions of Cerdonism, some contemporary theological movements question traditional interpretations of the Old Testament God.
+However, these do not typically adopt the dualistic framework of Cerdonism.

 - Is there anything Cerdon got right?